 Support groups work.
 The Substance Abuse and Mental Health Services Administration estimated that an average of five million people attend a self-help support group each year in the U.S., and of that number, almost 50 percent abstained from using drugs or alcohol in the 30 days before their interview.1

 Support groups are for people of all ages and backgrounds.
 A report by the National Survey on Drug Use and Health found that people as young as 12 years old attend support groups to help heal from substance abuse problems.2

 “Every support group is comprised of many different types of people, each with unique insights, life experiences and stories to share,” writes Anna at HeroesInRecovery.com.
 “Some may be early in their recovery, while others are well into their journey.
 No matter where you fall on the spectrum, you can learn from and grow with your support group by listening to their stories, advice and experiences – and by sharing your own.”

 Almost any condition, disorder, health issue or other ailments can be addressed, and its effects mitigated, by a support group.
 Across the entire country, people are getting together to talk about and offer solidarity for:

 - Mutually coping with grief and bereavement

-- Providing gays and lesbians with a safe place to talk about their sexual identity and orientation
+- Providing LGBTQ populations with a safe place to talk about their sexual identity and orientation

 - People freshly out of substance abuse rehabilitation programs

-- People looking to curb bad or destructive habits, like problem gambling or shopping addiction
+- People looking to curb bad or destructive habits, like gambling or shopping addiction

 Any problem, concern or issue you may be going through is also being suffered through by someone else.
 You are not alone.